rohanrhu/gdb-frontend-live/README.md

 **Note:** Still both projects GFlive and GF are very new and on alpha stages.

-## Use with Docker Conteinerization
+## Use with Docker Containerization

 You can use GFLive with Docker easily.